Meet our Team

 Housing Stability Advocate

-Jason has been working in the human services field for close to 15 years.
+Jason has been working in the human services field for more than 15 years.
 Before coming to St. Paul’s Center, he gained experience working with boys in a group home setting and with families at a residential center operated through OCFS.
 In Jason’s free time he enjoys reading, biking, and spending time with his daughter, two bulldogs, and cat.